Gray Wolf Recovery

 Livestock Depredations & Management (control)

+A family west of Cody reported that their 3 dogs disappeared the same night they heard wolves howling on a ridge above their home.
+They reported the dogs had never really run off before.
 However, things turned out fine when the dogs came home two days later and were in fine shape.

 Information, Education & Law Enforcement